salv10/salv10/README.md

 I'm graduated in Computer Science.
 During my studies, I learned different programming leanguages such as Java, Python, C.

 - I’m currently developing in Python and working as a full-stack developer
-- ⚡ I like sports, in particular Formula 1 and soccer and also I like to play football in my spare time.
+- ⚡ I like sports, in particular Formula 1 and soccer and also I like to play soccer in my spare time.
 I love travelling around the world!